viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ![bluetoothpair-connect](../img/bluetoothpair-connect.png)

-If you would like a stronger understanding of `bluetoothctl` and managing Bluetooth devices in Linux, we recommend [this guide](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/).
+If you would like a stronger understanding of `bluetoothctl` and managing Bluetooth devices in Linux, we recommend <a href="https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/" target="_blank">this guide</a>[^bluetooth].

+[^bluetooth]: Manage Bluetooth Devices on Linux Using bluetoothctl: <a href="https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/" target="_blank">ht<span>tps://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/</a>

 Now you can add this controller to the robot’s config.
-Scroll to **Create Component**.
-You can name the component `8bit-do-controller`.
+In the next **Create Component** field, name the component `8bit-do-controller`.
 For the `Type` select `input_controller` and for the `Model` select `gamepad`.
 Click **Create Component**.
 Lastly, you can set the `auto_reconnect` attribute to `true`.